Your Cart

 🌿 Capstone Project:

-Field Study: Conditional Response to Cannabinol vs Placebo Across 10 Case Studies
+Field Study: Conditional Response to Cannabinol vs Placebo Across 100 Case Studies - Residency Scan Tools + 2 Years with Field Hours of Practice for Designation

 Therapeutic Impact Effectiveness THC Cannabis, Marijuana, CBD